NeelamDeekshith/LAB-PROJECTS/23N35A0526/README.md

-*studetails
+# STUDENT DETAILS

-** Aim of the Program
+## Aim of the Project
-A HTML program for the student details
+A HTML program for Student Details